 4. Exuma Cays Land and Sea Park — Visiting the largest protected marine parks in the world is an opportunity not to be missed.
 The underwater view it provides is beyond beautiful.
 The pristine water of the park combined with the vibrant coral will provide a striking and enthralling view.
 A great thing about this place is that you can indulge in a wide range of activities including diving, swimming, and snorkeling.

 It will be something you have never seen before.
 Furthermore, you can even go for a hike in the guided nature trails and enjoy the panoramic views.

 3. Pig Beach — Pigs are an unofficial symbol of the Exumas.
 Swimming with the pigs is without any doubt a unique and fun activity.
 On this small beach close to the Staniel Cay, you can feed, sit, pet, and swim with the pigs.
 There are plenty of pigs of different sizes and colors.
 Some are huge hogs while others look like Porky Pig.
 Swimming with the pigs is super cool and fun.

 2. Swim with Nurse Sharks — If swimming with pigs wasn’t enough, you can also swim with sharks during your vacation.
 Don’t miss your chance to swim with and even pet the nurse sharks that frequent Compass Cay and the surrounding marina.
 Known as the ‘couch potato of the sea’, visiting nurse shark is the perfect beginner’s experience with sharks.
 They will eat small fish and other prey by sucking them into their mouths.
 Because of this, it’s recommended you keep your fingers out of the water so they don’t mistake them for food.

-Best Online Travel Deals hopes you enjoyed this list of tourist attractions and tourism activity ideas for your vacation.
+Best Online Travel Deals hopes you enjoyed this list of cheap and affordable tourist attractions and tourism activity ideas for your vacation.